 Both Supreme Leaders late Khomeini and Khamenei have never asked voters to vote for any specific candidate.
 However, Ayatollah Ali Khamenei often mentions, in his public speeches, the exact qualifications a candidate should have in order to successfully manage his responsibilities, during the four years of presidency, and consequently not to deviate the country from its path of advancement and prosperity.

-On the occasion of Nowruz, the Persian new year 1396, in May 2017, Ayatollah Khamenei addressed a massive gathering of thousands of Iranian.
+On the occasion of Nowruz, the Persian new year 1396, in May 2017, Ayatollah Khamenei addressed a massive gathering of thousands of Iranians.
 He stressed the importance of public participation in the Iranian presidential elections, stating,

 “What is primarily important for this humble being is your taking part in the election.
 All those who can vote should participate in the election; this is our primary and most important request.”